 3. Which internet provider should I choose?

-We believe that the following situations apply to the majority of foreign residents in Japan:
+We believe that the following situations may apply to you:

 - You want to avoid the commitment of a two year contract and the penalty fee

 - You are not confident in your Japanese abilities

 - You still want to use the highest possible quality of fiber internet in Japan

 Then we recommend that you go with Sakura Fiber Internet.

 However, we’d like you to know that there are multiple reasons that we can recommend Sakura Fiber Internet.